Hydroxycobalamin/dPrevention/README.md

 Cuboid Selector Tool by mcmonkey: https://forum.denizenscript.com/resources/cuboid-selector-tool.1/

 To mark your cuboid shaped admin area.
-Use `/dprevention cuboid` after you selected the area, to create the claim.
+Use `/dprevention cuboid <name>` after you selected the area, to create the claim.

 Polygon Selector Tool by mcmonkey: https://forum.denizenscript.com/resources/polygon-selector-tool.2/

 To mark your polygon shaped admin area.
-Use `/dprevention polygon` after you selected the area, to create the claim.
+Use `/dprevention polygon <name>` after you selected the area, to create the claim.

 Ellipsoid Selector Tool by mcmonkey: https://forum.denizenscript.com/resources/ellipsoid-selector-tool.3/

 To mark your ellipsoid shaped admin area.
-Use `/dprevention ellipsoid` after your selected the area, to create the claim.
+Use `/dprevention ellipsoid <name>` after your selected the area, to create the claim.

 Vault: https://www.spigotmc.org/resources/vault.34315/